idksizzlr/idksizzlr/README.md

 ## Hey!
-Welcome to my profile, I'm Vinicius Leal.
+Welcome to my profile, I'm Vinicius Leal. 👾

-Finance & Audit Analyst passionate about technology, automation, and data.
+Finance & Audit Analyst driven by technology, automation, and data.
-Currently I'm working as auditor in **Insurance market**, but continuosly studying to develop skills in tech are to help companies make smarter decisions through **automation and data analysis**.
+I’m currently an auditor in the insurance industry, exploring the intersection between finance and code - using automation and analytics to turn data into smarter business decisions.

 ---